RoboticsClub-IIT-Indore/IITISoC-24-IVR-10-MICROMOUSE/README.md

    - Garunteed to solve and find the goal in *Perfect Mazes*.
   <br>
   **DISADVANTAGES**
    - IF the maze is not simply connected, like it has loops, dead ends or multiple solutions, the the mouse is likely to get stuck or move endlessly on loops.
    - Does not guarantee shortest path from start to finish.
    - It does not create map of the maze while it navigates.
 It simply reacts to immidiate responses from the sensors and navigates.

-   This is the video depicting the disadvantage of using a wall following algorithm:[right_wall_follower](https://drive.google.com/file/d/1flYjwpWsy6WhyAmOay1xKx8tjAGSHOHe/view?usp=drive_link)
+   This is the video depicting the problem faced while using a wall following algorithm:[right_wall_follower](https://drive.google.com/file/d/1flYjwpWsy6WhyAmOay1xKx8tjAGSHOHe/view?usp=drive_link)